-- Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Phosphorus, Ammonia, Total Kjeldahl Nitrogen, & Nitrate + Nitrite.
-Effluent monitoring for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite are required per 10 CSR 20-7.015(9)(D)8. - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
-10 CSR 20-7.015 allows pH for lagoons to be maintained above 6.0 SU.
-Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Biochemical Oxygen Demand (BOD5) Percent Removal.
+- Total Phosphorus, Total Kjeldahl Nitrogen, Nitrate + Nitrite, & Total Nitrogen.
+Effluent monitoring for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite are required per 10 CSR 20-7.015(9)(D)8.
+Effluent monitoring for Total Nitrogen is required per 10 CSR 20-6.010(8)(B).
+Total Nitrogen is calculated as Total Kjeldahl Nitrogen + Nitrate+Nitrite. - pH.
+6.0-9.0 SU.
+The permit writer has made a reasonable potential determination the assimilative capacity of the receiving stream that the discharge will not cause or contribute to the excursion of the water quality standard for pH instream.
+Therefore, effluent limitations as required by 10 CSR 20-7.015 are substituted for the pH water quality criteria of 6.5-9.0 SU. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 65% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
-In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 65% removal efficiency for TSS.
+This facility is required to meet 85% removal efficiency for BOD5.

+Total Suspended Solids (TSS) Percent Removal.
+In accordance with 40 CFR Part 133, removal efficiency is a method by which • the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
+This facility is required to meet 85% removal efficiency for TSS.

-Sampling Frequency Justification: Sampling and reporting frequency was increased from quarterly to monthly for flow, BOD, TSS, Ammonia as N, pH, and percent removal of BOD and TSS due to concern from the violations documented in the February 14, 2022 inspection report.
-The Department has determined that previously established sampling and reporting frequency is sufficient for E. coli, Oil & Grease, Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrite + Nitrate to characterize the facility's effluent and be protective of water quality.
+Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
 Quarterly sampling is required for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite per 10 CSR 20-7.015(9)(D)8.A.
 Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
+Grab samples, however, must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.